 Forgiveness has more to do with releasing the grip as we did in the exercise.
 The hope is for us to have a healthy connection with that person or persons who we deem as family or significant other.
 However, being more realistic, there are innumerable people on the planet who are okay with being stuck in the emotion of hurt.
 In a future blog post, I will get into how we can move forward with our lives without obligating ourselves to connect with individuals who refuse to heal.

 What I AM saying is, we cannot give hurt POWER over our lives and keep us in a space of bitterness, anger, regret, etc.

 This does NOTHING to empower us or propel us forward to other life lessons.
-When you hold onto hurt, you will become stuck in a never-ending cycle that will eventually wear you out.
-And you will look up and realize you are operating in a manner that will hurt your children, your friends, and anyone else who is receiving your energy.
+When you hold onto hurt, you will become stuck in a never-ending cycle that will eventually wear you out and you will look up and realize you are operating in a manner that will hurt your children, your kin, and anyone else who is receiving your energy.